d0tTino/GeneCoder/README.md

 ```
 The GUI provides controls for most encoding methods and parity.
 Forward error correction is selectable from a dropdown offering `None`, `Triple-Repeat`, `Hamming(7,4)`, or `Reed-Solomon`.
 Metric displays and analysis plots are included.
 GUI operations are asynchronous to keep the interface responsive.
 See [WORKFLOWS.md](WORKFLOWS.md) for the underlying processing steps.

+Selecting 'Hamming(7,4)' or 'Reed-Solomon' automatically disables the `Add Parity` checkbox.
+It becomes available again when `None` or `Triple-Repeat` is chosen.
 ---

 ## Technology Stack